crystal-data/num.cr/doc/user/quickstart.rst

 The Basics
 ==========

-Bottle's main object is the homogeneous multidimensional tensor.
+Num.cr's main object is the homogeneous multidimensional tensor.
 It is a table of elements (usually numbers), all of the same type, indexed by integers.
-In Bottle dimensions are called *axes*.
+In Num.cr dimensions are called *axes*.

 For example, the coordinates of a point in 3D space ``[1, 2, 1]`` has one axis.
 That axis has 3 elements in it, so we say it has a length